There is a complete site map at the bottom of this page

 Things that can cause a slow down, partial blockage, complete blockage, or erratic behavior of these impulses include:

-major injuries like car accidents and gunshots,
+- injuries from things like car accidents and gunshots

-and chemical and electrolyte imbalances caused by other diseases such as kidney or liver disease or anemia.
+- chemical and electrolyte imbalances caused by other diseases such as kidney or liver disease or anemia.

 And a bunch of toxins, nerve agents, pesticides, and poisons and venoms and mushrooms and toads and inhalant fumes.

 It's all pretty interesting.
 But scary.
 Anything that causes damage or puts pressure, causes irritation, inflammation, or changes in the pH or chemistry of the fluid surrounding the nerve cells can cause anything from excruciating pain to total lack of feeling or ability to move.

 Other possible symptoms of neural tissue damage include seizures, foaming at the mouth, diarrhea, vomiting, dizziness, headaches, and erratic behavior.

 But this page is about paralysis and a little about some of the diseases that cause paresis (partial paralysis)